 TRANSFORMING EDUCATION.
 The New York Times ran a column the other day that wasn't about giftedness, or LDs, or even about the nuts and bolts of education.
 It was about power and politics versus accountability and coherent management -- in education, specifically in the New York City school system.
 The occasion was the departure of Joel Klein as chief of that system, and the venue was a column by a business writer for the Times.
 We have generally ignored the New York City schools as we have blogged and published the newsletter over Klein's tenure; little of what we read seemed relevant.
 The Times column, however, gave a different perspective to how we can look at education, and at how a leader who believed "in the transformative power of education" (and who took the job with no preset ideas) could try to fix a broken system.
 Some of the lessons mentioned do apply to the education of that twice-exceptional child you know.
-You may find the column at the Times site
+You may find the column at the Times site.

 PARENTS' STRESS -- EFFECT ON KIDS.
 While parents may think that the stress they undergo has little or no effect on their children, offspring of those parents will indicate that they notice, and that the stress bothers them.
 About one-third of the chldren surveyed reported stress symptoms themselves as a result of parental difficulties, according to a Wall Street Journal article.
 Read more, and don't underestimate the effect of your problems on your children.